-If the waiver was granted, it would allow countries who are WTO members to choose to neither grant nor enforce patents and other IP related to all COVID-19 drugs, vaccines, diagnostics, and other technologies, including masks and ventilators.
-This would provide countries with the policy space needed to collaborate in research and development and manufacturing, scaling up and supplying COVID-19 tools.
+If the waiver was granted, it would allow countries who are WTO members to choose to neither grant nor enforce patents and other IP related to all COVID-19 drugs, vaccines, diagnostics, and other technologies, including masks and ventilators, for the duration of the pandemic.
+This would provide countries with the policy space needed to collaborate in research and development (R&D), manufacturing, scaling up, and supplying COVID-19 tools.